GreenDelta/epd-editor/README.md

 installed via `mvn install`.
 See its documentation for more information.

 #### Get the source code of the application
-We recommend to use Git to manage the source code but you can also download the source code as a [zip file](https://github.com/GreenDelta/epd-editor/archive/master.zip).
+We recommend to use Git to manage the source code, but you can also download the source code as a [zip file](https://github.com/GreenDelta/epd-editor/archive/master.zip).
 If you have Git installed, just clone the repository via: